Derrick-Mulati/Fruit-Classifier/README.md

-# Fruit-Classifier Model using python
+# Fruit-Classifier

-A programme for classifying fruits according to their types
+A model for classifying fruits according to their types